jchelly/DFED-Units/README.md

 The examples directory also contains python scripts showing how to make use of the unit metadata in python.

-The functions in the file swift_units.py can construct astropy Quantity objects from HDF5 datasets with unit information attached.
-Astropy quantities are numpy arrays which contain unit information and automatically carry out conversions as necessary.
+The functions in the file swift_units.py can construct unyt.unit_array objects from HDF5 datasets with unit information attached.
+These are numpy arrays which contain unit information and automatically carry out conversions as necessary.

 The script read_points.py reads in the random points from the cosmology.c example, converts the to a different unit system and plots them.